polywrap/documentation/docs/developers/create-js-plugin.md

 ---
 id: create-js-plugin
-title: `"Plugin" an Existing JavaScript SDK`
+title: Plugin an Existing JavaScript SDK
 ---

 In this guide, we'll walk you through a JavaScript plugin that you can build into your Web3API.